EchoFake: A Replay-Aware Dataset for Practical Speech Deepfake Detection: EchoFake Dataset

 \subsubsection{Sampling and Generation}

-As shown in Figure~\ref{fig2}, bona fide speech samples are directly extracted from the CommonVoice 17.0 dataset.
+As shown in Figure~\ref{fig2}, bona fide speech samples are directly extracted from the Common Voice 17.0 dataset.
 Half of these samples were replayed to construct the replayed bona fide subset.
-For fake speech, we randomly sampled source texts and reference speech clips from CommonVoice and then use zero-shot TTS models to synthesize new utterances with the target speaker's voice cloned from the reference speech clips.
+For fake speech, we randomly sampled source texts and reference speech clips from Common Voice and then use zero-shot TTS models to synthesize new utterances with the target speaker's voice cloned from the reference speech clips.
 Similarly, 50\% of the generated utterances are replayed to obtain the replayed fake subset.
 All sampling operations are strictly non-redundant to maximize diversity.